-- that adequate protection is provided in the foreign country where the data are to be transferred (the Board has the authority to determine the countries where an adequate level of protection is deemed to be provided although it has not done so yet); - where adequate protection is not provided, the controllers in Turkey and in the related foreign country guarantee sufficient protection in writing, and the Board has authorised such transfer; and - approved binding corporate rules are followed.
+- that adequate protection is provided in the foreign country where the data are to be transferred (the Board has the authority to determine the countries where an adequate level of protection is deemed to be provided although it has not done so yet); - where adequate protection is not provided, the controllers in Turkey and the relevant foreign country guarantee sufficient protection in writing, and the Board authorises such transfer (although data requiring data subject's explicit consent in Turkey will continue to require such consent and will not be automatically covered by the approved undertaking); or - approved binding corporate rules are followed (although data requiring data subject's explicit consent in Turkey will continue to require such consent and will not be automatically covered by such rules).

 Binding corporate rules became available as an option only recently, pursuant to a Board decision.
-To use this method, group companies operating outside of Turkey in countries which are not listed as safe jurisdictions, must apply to the Board and submit an undertaking on their use of sufficient protection.
+To use this method, group companies operating outside of Turkey in countries that are not listed as safe jurisdictions, must apply to the Board and submit an undertaking on their use of sufficient protection.
 If this undertaking is approved by the Board, then the relevant company is no longer obliged to obtain approval for each transfer.